mheap/nexmo-developer/_use_cases/en/trancribe-amazon-api.md

 Make a note of the Application ID and the location of the `private.key` file.
 You will need these in later steps.

-## Link your Nexmo number
+## Link your Vonage number

-Run the following CLI command to link your Voice API Application with your Nexmo number using the Application ID:
+Run the following CLI command to link your Voice API Application with your Vonage number using the Application ID:

 ```sh
 nexmo link:app NEXMO_NUMBER APPLICATION_ID